Aarhun/DNP/README.md

 Draw applicaton for Android.

-Goal is to use this as a tool for deaf and partially deaf people to learn to speak or read.
+Goal is to use this as a tool for deaf and partially deaf people to learn to speak and read.